Harshit16468/nfs-project/README.md

 ### The Naming Server (NMS)
 The Naming Server (NS) autonomously issues commands to the connected Storage Server (SS) for priority-based operations (create, delete, and copy files) without direct client-to-SS connections.
+### Storage Server
+The Storage Servers (SS) acts as the data stores In our distributed file system implementation in C, Storage Servers play a pivotal role as the backbone of the Network File System (NFS).
+These servers shoulder the critical responsibility of handling the physical storage and retrieval of files and folders within the network.
+Tasked with the management of data persistence, Storage Servers ensure that files are stored securely and efficiently, forming the bedrock of reliable file storage and access.
+By distributing data across multiple servers, our system aims to enhance performance, scalability, and fault tolerance, contributing to a robust and seamless file management experience for clients connected to the network.
+The Storage Servers, in essence, act as the guardians of data integrity, facilitating a distributed and resilient file storage infrastructure.

 ### Multiple Clients Handling: